-Note: Paper applications are available at your child's school upon request.
+Paper applications are available in the front office of your child's school.

 Office of the Assistant Secretary for Civil Rights